mwpastore/ioughta/README.md

 MyFileUtils.mask_and_shift(01777, :special) & MyFileUtils::TACKY # => 1
 ```

-One note on the above: the lambda can take the key at the current iteration as
+One note on the above: the lambda (or block) can take the key at the current
-an optional second argument.
+iteration as an optional second argument.

 ## Development